 MSc Human Geography: Society and Space

-Human geography is a dynamic discipline with profound influence on current debates in the social sciences and humanities.
+Human geography is a dynamic discipline that has a profound influence on current debates in the social sciences and humanities.
 Human geographers focus on the relationships between space and society, particularly the interconnection between environment, place and identity; knowledge; globalisation processes; social justice; and a variety of other vital themes relevant to the contemporary world.

 This programme provides you with a rigorous grounding in social theory and mainstream debates and techniques in human geography.
 It also offers a thorough training in qualitative and quantitative methods.
 Options allow for the development of specialisms in historical-cultural themes, postcolonial and decolonial geographies, spatial modelling, and debates surrounding environmental conflict and science and technology.

-The programme has two mandatory units: 'Theorizing Society and Space' and 'Qualitative Research Methods'.
-These introduce key ideas and techniques which thread through the optional units, and help prepare for the dissertation in the summer.
+The programme has two mandatory units, which introduce the key ideas and techniques that thread through the optional units, and help prepare you for the dissertation in the summer.
 This leaves four optional units (three for ESRC-funded students) and there is a wide range of choice, providing the opportunity to shape this master's to suit your research interests.

-If you are an ESRC-funded student, there is one further mandatory unit so as to demonstrate your research training, which is chosen from either 'Urban Analytics and City Science' or 'Practical Statistics'.
+If you are an ESRC-funded student, there is one further mandatory unit designed to demonstrate your research training.

 There are some stipulations regarding the order of options students may take in each year.